qiqphp/qiq/docs/en/data.md

 anywhere else.

 When designing template files, be careful not to accidentally overwrite assigned variables with local variables.
-The local values will be shared with all other templates, which may not be what you want.
+The changes to the assigned values will be shared with all other templates, which may not be what you want.

 Finally, changes to assigned variables via `setData()`, `addData()`, and `&refData()` from **inside** a template file **will not** be honored within